-On July 11, 1997, Raytheon purchased substantially all of the assets of, and assumed substantially all the liabilities related to, Texas Instruments Defense for an aggregate amount of \$2.875 billion in cash, subject to post-closing adjustments for certain changes in the net assets of Texas Instruments Defense between September 30, 1996 and the closing date of such purchase.
+On July 11, 1997, Raytheon purchased substantially all of the assets of, and assumed substantially all the liabilities related to, Texas Instruments Defense for an aggregate amount of \$2.875 billion in cash.
+The purchase price is subject to post-closing adjustments for certain changes in the net assets of Texas Instruments Defense between September 30, 1996 and the closing date of such purchase.
 In addition, Raytheon paid \$75 million for an assignment and license of certain related intellectual property.
 Texas Instruments Defense had 1996 sales of approximately \$1.8 billion.
-Because the Texas Instruments Defense Acquisition involved the purchase of assets, a significant portion of the goodwill created by the acquisition will be deductible for tax purposes.